Laura Gurzynski-Weiss | Faculty

 - Baralt, M., & Gurzynski-Weiss, L. (2011).
 Comparing learners’ state anxiety during task-based interaction in computer-mediated and face-to-face communication.
 Language Teaching Research, 15(2), 201-29.

-- Gurzynski-Weiss, L., & Baralt, M. (In press).
-Exploring learner perception and use of task-based interactional feedback in FTF and CMC modes.
-To appear in Studies in Second Language Acquisition.
+- Gurzynski-Weiss, L., & Baralt, M. (2014).
+Exploring learner perception and use of task-based interactional feedback in face-to-face and computer-mediated modes.
+Studies in Second Language Acquisition 36(1), 1-37.

 Honors and Awards